ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 A happily floating astronaut , there's something zen about it.

-> may

-Decided to make the houses on the planet as line drawings.
-This will keep with the aesthetic of contrasting full complex 3D imagery against minimal 2D art.

 # UI

 Really wanted a variable content drop down section on click.
 Initially was going to use the shadow dom and custom elements but since those are not indexable by search bots I decided to save their implementation for another project.
 Instead I made use of flex grid and overflow hidden to obtain the effect I wanted.
 Pretty happy with the result.